-A key question that rightly pops up time and again for our clients is how much wine they’ll actually need on their wedding day.
-The short answer of course is that it varies, but in the below post we’ll try and set out some standard rules for getting a gist of what you’ll need.
+A key question that rightly pops up time and again is “how much wine do we need for our wedding day”?
+The short answer of course is that it varies.
+In the below post we’ll try and set out some standard rules for getting a gist of what you’ll need.

 When will you be supplying wine?

 First of all consider what you intend to provide.
-Most people give their guests drinks (often prosecco or champagne) at the reception, followed by red and white wine during the wedding breakfast.
+Most people give their guests drinks an arrival drink of prosecco or champagne.
+With a red and white wine served during the wedding breakfast.
 In addition people provide prosecco or champagne for toasts during the speeches.
-Depending on after dinner entertainment, some people will also provide port and any leftover wine to their guests during the evening (though if you’re hiring a bar, check with the bar company that it’s OK to do so).
 Work out if you’ll be following the traditional timetable and plan accordingly; you may need more or less than the below envisages based on what you are doing.

 Also, consider the weather.
 On hot summer days more cold drinks will be consumed than at a winter wedding reception.